 Moreover, some service providers will need a minimum of 2 weeks’ notice for disconnections as well.

-Before calling, it is important to be aware of the actual move out and move-in dates.
+Before calling, it is important to know the actual move-out and move-in dates.

 Home-buyers should contact their service providers and schedule the service to occur during the closing date.

 The companies will check to confirm that the person’s order matches with the current homeowner’s disconnection request.

 How to Estimate Utility Costs When Buying a House